nestjs/docs.nestjs.com/content/controllers.md

 }
 ```

-Either of the above approaches work and you can use whatever fits your requirements.
+Both of the above approaches work and you can use whatever fits your requirements.

 #### Request payloads

 Our previous example of the POST route handler didn't accept any client params.
-Let's fix this by adding the `@Body()` argument here.
+Let's fix this by adding the `@Body()` decorator here.

 But first (if you use TypeScript), we need to determine the **DTO** (Data Transfer Object) schema.
 A DTO is an object that defines how the data will be sent over the network.
 We could determine the DTO schema by using **TypeScript** interfaces, or by simple classes.
-Surprisingly, we recommend using **classes** here.
+Interestingly, we recommend using **classes** here.
 Why?
-Classes are part of the JavaScript ES6 standard, and therefore they represent plain functions.
-On the other hand, since TypeScript interfaces are removed during the transpilation, Nest can't refer to them.
-This is important because features such as **Pipes** enable additional possibilities when they have access to the metatype of the variable.
+Classes are part of the JavaScript ES6 standard, and therefore they are preserved as real entities in the compiled JavaScript.
+On the other hand, since TypeScript interfaces are removed during the transpilation, Nest can't refer to them at runtime.
+This is important because features such as **Pipes** enable additional possibilities when they have access to the metatype of the variable at runtime.

 Let's create the `CreateCatDto` class: